shazlanamirul8/airlines_booking_sql/README.md

 # PROJECT OBJECTIVE
 The goal of this project is to analyze airline booking patterns to uncover customer behavior and identify business opportunities.
 Using SQL, I explored passenger segmentation, service preferences, and booking trends to generate actionable insights for decision-making.

-# 20 ADVANCED QUERIES
+# ADVANCED QUERIES
-The advanced queries in this portfolio are CASE, subqueries, ranking and windonw function, aggregation and grouping, derived metrics, date/time analysis
+The advanced queries in this portfolio are CASE, subqueries, ranking and windonw function, aggregation and grouping.

 ## CASE